Calvinoea/Music-Mixer-JavaScript/README.md

 # Music-Mixer-JavaScript

-Music Mixer made with HTML, CSS, JavaScript, and JQuery.
+Make music fun again with the Music Mixer built with HTML, CSS, JavaScript, and JQuery.

 The features include: